jefrydco/jefrydco/contents/en/blog/create-reactivity-system-vuejs-javascript-part-1.md

 id: create-reactivity-system-vuejs-javascript-part-1
 ---

+<app-amp-notice :to="{ name: 'blog-slug', params: { slug: 'create-reactivity-system-vuejs-javascript-part-1' } }" label="Create a Simplified Version of Vue.js Reactivity System - Part 1"></app-amp-notice>

-> Read the second part here, <app-locale-path-link :to="{ name: 'blog-slug', params: { slug: 'create-reactivity-system-vuejs-javascript-part-2' } }">Create a Simplified Version of Vue.js Reactivity System - Bagian 2</app-locale-path-link>
+> Read the second part here, <app-locale-path-link :to="{ name: 'blog-slug', params: { slug: 'create-reactivity-system-vuejs-javascript-part-2' } }">Create a Simplified Version of Vue.js Reactivity System - Part 2</app-locale-path-link>

 Have you ever wondered how Vue.js create some variables become reactive?
 Writing in an input form and see the result instantly.